 (d) have received the prescribed academic and practical training to qualify for employment as Pastor and have passed the first and second theological examinations, the second of which is set by the UELCSA.

-(3) Church Council may grant exceptions to paragraph 2(a) in special circumstances.
+(3) Church Council may grant exceptions to Section 2(a) in special circumstances.

 Section 6 Applicants from other Churches